zaizhuang/react-with-modal/README.md

 ## Styling

+This component works with *both* [Bootstrap v3](http://getbootstrap.com/) and [Bootstrap v4](http://v4-alpha.getbootstrap.com/).

-[Bootstrap v4](http://v4-alpha.getbootstrap.com/) styles aren't included automatically with this component, and you need to add it to your app separately.
+Styles aren't included automatically with this component, and you need to add it to your app separately.

 ## Demo & Examples